amychristen/amys-skills/README.md

 # amys-skills

-Here you find information about my skill and who I am.
+Here you find information about my skills and who I am.

 ## Introduction